 The Delaware Homeschool Law does not require you to teach a specific amount of days/year or hours/day.

-The Delaware Homeschool law does not require you to teach a specific list of subjects.
+The Delaware Homeschool law does not require you to teach a specific list of educational subjects.

 The Delaware Homeschool Law does not require you to keep a record of your child’s homeschool education.